 - Boxers sometimes use Timed Rounds that mimic the 3 minute cadence of their matches.

-- Check out our Air Bike Workouts web page – it will give you almost 30 different options – and includes everything you need to get started, including a built-in timer.
+- Check out our Air Bike Workouts web page – it will give you almost 30 heart-pounding, burn inducing nightmares – and includes everything you need to get started, including a built-in timer.

 What Are the Features of the Best Air Bikes?

 The first thing to look for in an air bike model is stability.
 When you are pedaling, pushing, and pulling with all your might you are going to want to ensure you are on stable equipment.